-- 1. To authorize the Board of Directors of Mediaset España Comunicación, S.A. in accordance with the provisions of Section 146 and following of the Corporate Enterprises Act currently in effect, to proceed, to the extent they consider this appropriate under the circumstances, to buy back shares of the company by any means, subject to the following limits and requirements: - The shares may be acquired by purchase or any other form of transfer for good and valuable consideration. - b) The nominal value of the company shares acquired and the shares already owned, shall not exceed 10% of the share capital, or the legally-established maximum amount. - Shares acquired shall be free of all encumbrances or charges, totally paid and not subject to any other obligation. - d) The minimum purchase price of the shares shall not be less than their nominal value, and the maximum price shall not exceed one hundred and twenty per cent (120%) of their listed value on the purchase date. - e) Effective period of the authorization: Five (5) years starting from the date of the present agreement. - These transactions shall furthermore be carried out in compliance with the relevant rules contained on the matter in the Company's Internal Code of Conduct. - 2.
-Void the authorization agreed regarding this matter at the General Shareholders' Meeting held on April 9, 2014 in the unused amount. - 3.
-Authorize the Board of Directors to: - (i) use own shares purchased, or to allocate all or some of the own shares purchased to implement remuneration schemes aimed at or entailing the delivery of shares or share options, in accordance with article 146.1.a) of the Capital Companies Act; and/or - (li) sell them; and/or - (iii) redeem them with a decrease in share capital.
+- 1. To authorize the Board of Directors of Mediaset España Comunicación, S.A. in accordance with the provisions of Section 146 and following of the Companies Act currently in force, to proceed, to the extent they consider this appropriate under the circumstances, to buy back shares of the company by any means, subject to the following limits and requirements: - The shares may be acquired by purchase or any other form of transfer for good and valuable consideration. - b) The nominal value of the company shares acquired and the shares already owned, shall not exceed 10% of the share capital, or the legally-established maximum amount. - Shares acquired shall be free of all encumbrances or charges, totally paid up and not subject to any other obligation. - d) The minimum purchase price of the shares shall not be less than their nominal value, and the maximum price shall not exceed one hundred and twenty per cent (120%) of their listed value on the purchase date. - e) Effective period of the authorization: Five (5) years starting from the date of the present agreement. - f) These transactions shall furthermore be carried out in compliance with the relevant rules contained on the matter in the Company's Internal Code of Conduct. - 2.
+Void the authorization agreed regarding this matter at the General Shareholders' Meeting held on April 15, 2015 in the unused amount.

+3. Authorize the Board of Directors to:

+- (i) allocate, totally or partially, the own shares acquired to the execution of remuneration programs that have as their object or suppose the delivery of shares or option rights over shares, or are based in any way on the evolution of the stock price of the action, in accordance with the provisions of article 146.1. a) of the Companies Act; and/or - (li) sell them; and/or - (iii) redeem them with a decrease in share capital.

-The Board of Directors is delegated the broadest powers as regards redeeming shares acquired within the scope of this agreement, as well as the related capital decrease, to delegate all the powers necessary to any of its members and the CEO and the Board secretary to carry out the capital decrease in one or several portions, within a maximum period of five years commencing when this agreement is approved, including performing the following tasks, including but not limited to:
+The Board of Directors is delegated with the broadest powers with regards to redeeming shares acquired within the scope of this agreement, as well as the related capital decrease, to delegate all the powers necessary to any of its members and the CEO and the Board secretary to carry out the capital decrease in one or several occasions, within a maximum period of five years commencing when this agreement is approved, including but not limited to: